AVEVA/CONNECT-data-services-developer-docs/content/communities/view-community-data.md

 uid: view-community-data
 ---

-# View community data
+# View shared streams

-After a community has been established and one or more tenant has shared a data stream within it, any tenant and its community members can view that shared data.
-You can access shared data streams one of two ways: the **Community details** page or the **Sequential Data Store** page.
+After a community has been established, any member within that community can view which data streams are shared within the community.
+You can view which data streams are shared one of two ways: from the **Community details** page or from the **Sequential Data Store** page.

-## To view community data from Community details
+## To view shared streams from Community details

-You can view data streams shared by each tenant within a community by browsing to its **Community Details** page, choosing a community, and viewing its **Streams** tab.
+You can view data streams shared within a community by browsing to its **Community Details** page, choosing a community, and viewing its **Streams** tab.

 1. From the left panel, select **Data Management** > **Communities**.

-    **Result:** The **Communities** page opens, listing a card for each community.
+    The **Communities** page opens, listing a card for each community.

 1. Browse to the community that you want to view stream data for and click **Details**.

-    **Tip:** Use the **Filter Communities** field to quickly find a community.
+    The **Community details** page opens for the community.
+Use the **Filter Communities** field to find a community.

-    **Result:** The **Community details** page opens for the community.
+    > [!NOTE]
+    > If the **Details** button is unavailable, you may require an invitation to the community.
+Contact your community administrator for an invitation.

 1. From the **Tenants** tab, select the community tenant that you want to view data for.

-    **Result:** Details for the community open in the right pane.
+    Details for the community open in the right pane.

 1. From the right pane, select the **Streams** tab.

 **Result:** The **Streams** tab lists each data stream that the tenant is sharing with the community.
 To see more details about each stream, select a stream and then click the **launch** icon ![launch icon](images/launch_black_18dp.svg).

-## To view community data from Sequential Data Store
+## To view shared streams from Sequential Data Store

-When viewing streams from the **Sequential Data Store** page, you can view each stream and review whether it is shared within a community.
-Additionally, you can use the **Filter Communities** panel to filter the streams shared within one or more community.
+When viewing the **Sequential Data Store** page, each stream lists whether is shared within a community.
+Additionally, you can use the **Filter Communities** panel to filter for streams shared within one or more community.

 1. From the left panel, select **Data Management** > **Sequential Data Store**.